exercism/website-copy/tracks/csharp/exercises/isogram/mentoring.md

 - Using LINQ next suggestions could be made:
   * each element of the string should be a letter (in this way we avoid checking for space or '-')
-  * without making any iteration, _distinct_ helps to enforce the letter uniqueness
+  * without making any iteration, _distinct_ method helps to enforce the letter uniqueness, and find the isogram

 ### Talking points